orunco/EPPlus4AOTWrapper/README.md

 ---

 ## What is it?
+#### Scenario 1：LGPL compliance

-**Scenario 1**: You have a commercial app developed in C# that must be compiled with NativeAOT.
+You have a commercial app developed in C# that must be compiled with NativeAOT.
 However, you need to use a third-party C# library licensed under LGPL.
 Directly referencing it as a package won't work because NativeAOT compiles everything into a single binary, making it impossible to distribute the LGPL component separately.
 This violates LGPL compliance. **This project allows you to isolate the LGPL component into a standalone .lib file**, ensuring legal compliance.

+#### Scenario 2：Cross-language integration
-**Scenario 2**: You are developing an application in C/C++ (or another language), but want to leverage a powerful third-party component written in C#. **This project enables you to embed such components seamlessly into your application**.
+You are developing an application in C/C++ (or another language), but want to leverage a powerful third-party component written in C#. **This project enables you to embed such components seamlessly into your application**.

+#### Scenario 3：Ready-to-use EPPlus wrapper
-**Scenario 3**: Since this project is used in real-world applications, **you get a ready-to-use, stable, and high-performance wrapper for EPPlus 4**.
+Since this project is used in real-world applications, **you get a ready-to-use, stable, and high-performance wrapper for EPPlus 4**.

+#### Scenario 4：Complex object interoperability
-**Scenario 4**: Most tutorials on calling native libraries only demonstrate simple function calls.
+Most tutorials on calling native libraries only demonstrate simple function calls.
 Few show how to interact with complex class libraries, especially when passing complex objects across boundaries. **This project provides a practical example of doing exactly that**, serving as a reference for similar use cases.

----

 ## Features